KvnHunt/Textme/README.md

 WHEN I open my application in my editor
 THEN I should see a client server folder structure
 ``````
-*Below is the screenshot of the client server folder structure.
-The folder structure have been set up or given in this structure.*

 ![alt text]